Chas Dingle: Storylines

 Chas also develops a relationship with her half-sister, Gennie Walker (Sian Reese-Williams).
 Laurel Thomas (Charlotte Bellamy) tells her that Shadrach put Gennie up for adoption after her mother died in childbirth, believing he couldn't bring her home to his wife, Faith.
 After coming to terms with this, she helps her father write to Gennie and feels neglected when Shadrach seems obsessed with his new daughter.
 Chas and Gennie become friends and Chas advises Gennie on how to care for her mother.
 Chas also manages to rebuild her relationship with her son, Aaron (now Danny Miller).
 She discovers his whereabouts, with help from her cousin Marlon's wife, Donna (Verity Rushworth), who has arrested Aaron for drug offences.
 Initially he is not pleased to see her but after the Dingles rescue him from the McFarlanes, he moves in with them.
 Aaron is pleased when Chas stands up for him when Lisa (Jane Cox) throws him out for encouraging Belle Dingle (Eden Taylor-Draper) to steal, so they move in with Paddy Kirk (Dominic Brunt).
 Initially, Chas enrolls him at the local school but he refuses to go and starts work at the garage with Cain Dingle (Jeff Hordley) and Debbie Dingle (Charley Webb).

-Eventually, Chas' friendship with Paddy develops into a serious relationship.
+Eventually, Chas's friendship with Paddy develops into a serious relationship.
 Chas is unsure of the relationship's future but Katie Sugden (Sammy Winward) encourages her.
 Unfortunately Carl, newly separated from Lexi, decides he still loves Chas.
 Chas later succumbs to Carl's advances, but Chas decides that she wants to improve her relationship with Paddy and keeps her night with Carl a secret.
 Infuriated with this, Carl tells Paddy of their one-night stand, leading Paddy to kick her and Aaron out.
 No one is pleased with Chas but only Katie and Debbie support her.
 Aaron insists she choose between him or Carl.
 Chas chooses Carl, moves back in with the Dingles but then soon moves back in with Paddy.
 Angry with Carl, Aaron disconnects the brakes on Carl's car, nearly killing Jimmy King (Nick Miles), his wife Nicola (Nicola Wheeler) and their newborn daughter, Angelica King, when they borrow the car.
 Horrified, Aaron runs Jimmy off the road to warn him and Chas loses her temper with Aaron, telling him that she wants nothing more to do with him.
 This incident has more of an effect on Aaron than Chas realises and makes him seriously rethink his behaviour.
 Though she continues to show concern for him, he resists allowing her back into his life.
 Paddy tells Chas that Aaron is gay, surprising her.
 She is devastated when Aaron attempts suicide but immediately supports him.
 After this, they slowly begin to reconcile.
 She is thrilled for him when he meets Jackson Walsh (Marc Silcock) and they build a relationship, albeit a bit rocky.